wp-plugins/a3-responsive-slider/readme.txt

 * First Release of Lite Version.

 == Upgrade Notification ==

+= 1.1.4 =
+Upgrade now for 1 new feature, 8 Code and UI Tweaks plus 2 bug fixes.

 = 1.1.3 =
 Upgrade your plugin now for tweaks that greatly improved slider first load UI, plus full compatibility with a3 Lazy Load and 2 bug fixes.